What is a Book of Centuries?

 Every child’s ‘Book of Centuries’ should bear witness to ‘a liberal and generous diet of History’…The children should be free to enter on their pages events and drawings which have interested them in their wide general reading of History (that ‘inexhaustible storehouse of ideas’) and of Literature.The Book of Centuries and How to Keep One, by G.M.
 Bernau

-A Book of Centuries is a timeline notebook wherein each century is given a two-page spread.
+A Book of Centuries is a timeline notebook in which each century is given a two-page spread.
 Charlotte Mason insisted on keeping it simple so students could view an entire century with just one glance.

-- Write lightly in pencil, in case there is a need to erase.
+- Write clearly and neatly.
+Write lightly in pencil, in case there is a need to erase.